RiiConnect24/.VFF-File-Downloader-for-Dolphin/README.md

   - The source code is on GitHub.

    ... or you can choose to manually run the program every time you want to download the files.

+### Features (Unix)
+* You can choose your own region as well as language.
+* You can fix News and Forecast Channels, as well as the Everybody Votes Channel
+* The script uses crontab, a tool for automating tasks, which is pre-installed on most Linux systems
+* Crontab is extremely lightweight, using up only 500 KB of RAM.

+>NOTE for Unix users: For this script to work, you will need curl and crontab installed on your computer.

 >This program may contain bugs.
 If you spot any or are just having problems with this program in general, report them on our [Issues Page](https://github.com/RiiConnect24/.VFF-File-Downloader-for-Dolphin/issues), e-mail us at [support@riiconnect24.net](mailto:support@riiconnect24.net), or ask us for help on our [Discord server](https://discord.gg/b4Y7jfD)!